Sanix-Darker/sql_learn/README.md

 ALTER TABLE customers
 MODIFY age INT
 AFTER name; -- Or for it to be the first column, just say FIRST; here.

+-- We can also add a CHECK constraint for next future values evaluation before storing them.
+ALTER TABLE tracked
+ADD CONSTRAINT CHECK(rate < 10); -- we can put a custom name for each constraint we create, either way it will generated automatically.
+-- on a chnage if the rate value is > 10, it will raise and error.
 ```

 ### EXTRATS